 - Instead of reserving 3 cups of the hand crushed tomatoes for the end and getting another dish dirty, we set aside 1 28oz can for the end.

-If you want to make this sauce vegetarian, omit the ground beef and fish sauce.
+If you want to make this sauce vegetarian, omit the ground beef.
 If you want to make this sauce vegan and Whole30 friendly, omit the butter and use slightly more olive oil.
 If you're following Whole30 or Keto, pair the sauce with spiralized zucchini!

 Our favorite is to pair this sauce with rigatoni and freshly grated parmesan cheese.
 Yummy.
 Once you're done with dinner, you can freeze the leftover sauce for later.
 While it does take some time to cook away in the oven, it's pretty hands off during that time and well worth the wait!
 Love that the dish only requires one pot!